parthbs/parthbs/README.md

 Here are some ideas to get you started:
 -->
 My name is Parth 👨‍💻.
 I am a Deep Learning Engineer, currently working on a Computer Vision domain.
-I am passionate about photography and data-driven technologies.
+I am passionate about photographic Image Processing and data-driven technologies.
 In my spare time you will probably find me in blogs, tutorials, even sports like badminton.

 I would love to help tech community to ensure that upcoming world will be better for 👨‍👩‍👦 humans and 🌎 enviroment.